 Option 2: Owner’s draw method

-Another option available to small business owners is a method called owner’s draw (also known simply as a draw).
+Another option available to small business owners is an owner’s draw (also known simply as a draw).
 When you pay yourself via owner’s draw, you essentially write yourself a check to withdraw funds from your company’s profits on an as-needed basis.
 Keep in mind that this method requires you to take distributions from your business profits — not revenue.
 Make sure you don’t confuse the two.

-Assets (cash, inventory, equipment, etc.) – liabilities (debts, bills, etc.) = equity
+Assets (cash, inventory, equipment, etc.) – Liabilities (debts, bills, etc.) = Equity

-If you decide to take draws, you don’t have to pay taxes upfront every time.
-This means you need to be diligent in setting aside enough cash to cover your tax bills when you file every year.
+So, while you don’t have to pay taxes upfront every time, you still need to be diligent in setting aside enough cash to cover your tax bills throughout the year.

 Pros of paying yourself with owner’s draw:

-• More flexibility: Using this method, you have more control over how much cash you want to draw at any given time.
+- More flexibility: Using this method, you have more control over how much cash you want to draw at any given time.
 This allows you to pay yourself based on your business performance.

 Cons of paying yourself with owner’s draw: